open-craft/opencraft/documentation/howtos.md

     DESTINATION: "{{ ecommerce_code_dir }}"
     SSH_KEY: '{{ ECOMMERCE_GIT_IDENTITY }}'

-# Append to any existing EDXAPP_LMS_ENV_EXTRA:
+# Append to any existing EDXAPP_LMS_ENV_EXTRA.
+Without this,
-# Without this, LMS will error out as the default value
+# LMS will error out as the default value for 'COURSE_MODE_DEFAULTS'
 # doesn't have this currency.
 EDXAPP_LMS_ENV_EXTRA:
   COURSE_MODE_DEFAULTS: